chakrabar/chakrabar.github.io/_posts/articles/2018-05-07-neo4j-graph-database-2.md

 Pattern contains the data-matching logic, based on which data is either retrieved or manipulated in neo4j database.
 Patterns are like **`ASCII-art`**, i.e. representation of the actual (part of) graph with ASCII characters.
 The above shows a sample Cypher query, where the `(:Book) -[r]- (:Author)` part is a pattern, it says a node with Book label is related to a node with label Author.

 In Cypher pattern, nodes are shows as `()` and relationships as `-[]->`.
-The arrow head shows the direction of relationship and is optional in some cases. let's look at a more complete query below.
+The arrow head shows the direction of relationship and is optional in some cases.
+Let's look at a more complete query below.

 ```fsharp
 MATCH path =